 When incorporating a leaderboard or other tracking method (that pits the new hires against one another) or provides them with their progress towards completing the process of being ready to start work, they are more inclined to put in the extra effort to get it done.
 Imagine having a few new hires instantly seeing the progress of other employees that are set to start on the same day.
 Each one will work hard to complete the training first, so they make the best impression.

 Design specific games that act as a simulator for what the new hire will be doing.
 These virtual games will allow them to practice their job, understand what is expected of them and get them ready to be productive from day one.
 Cashiers can pretend to cash out customers and learn how to deal with guests, without having to work directly with the customers until they are ready.

 Goals and Paths to follow

 Your gaming should include goals that the users can achieve and a clearly-defined path to follow, so that the employees will understand what is expected of them.
 The users should know exactly what is expected for them, so that they can follow the process.
 This will help introduce them to what they will be doing and to the way your organization does the things they do.

 When companies use gamification correctly in their onboarding process, they make a good impression on their employees and get them ready for a successful first day on the job.
 It is a great way to ensure that they are ready and feel comfortable, so they can be more productive from the start.
 Continued use of these training programs can help your staff continually progress towards company goals.

 Want more tips to use gamification for staff onboarding?

 If you’d like to know more about how EdApp can help your internal training practices with gamification, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.